-- ✓ Drop off your child by 9:30 am to ensure they are ready for our educational program which begins at 9:00 am.
+- ✓ Drop off your child before the education portion of the program begins at 9:00am.
+By 9:30 am, this is considered a late arrival.
 Please be consistent with drop off times to avoid disruption and ensure all children can fully participate in learning activities.
-Late arrivals after 9:00 am can disrupt the learning routine. - ✓ Breakfast is served between 7:45am-8:40am, if your child arrives after this time frame, please ensure they come to school well fed and ready to learn. - ✓ Respect others in the center, including children, parents, caregivers, and staff members.
-Please be courteous to the caregivers time and schedule a conference with the director if you have any concerns or questions about your child. - ✓ Be in control of your child(ren) and enforce Center Rules during drop off and pick up times. - ✓ Please pay your fees on time, adhere to the drop off and pick up times, and provide necessary supplies as requested in a timely manner. - ✓ For the respect of everyone at our center, we require all children and parents to be fully clothed when entering and leaving the facility. - ✓ We also expect children to be awake and alert during drop-off time to ensure a smooth transition into our daily routine.
+Late arrivals after 9:30 am can/will disrupt the learning routine. - ✓ Breakfast is served between 7:45am-8:40am, if your child arrives after this time frame, please ensure they come to school well fed and ready to learn. - ✓ Respect others in the center, including children, parents, caregivers, and staff members.
+Please be courteous to the caregivers time and schedule a conference with the director if you have any concerns or questions about your child. - ✓ Be in control of your child(ren) and enforce Center Rules during drop off and pick up times.
+If your child is throwing themselves, having a tantrum, and does not want walk or be held to go to a classroom, you may be asked to help calm the child before drop-off.
+If a child is uncontrollable at drop-off displaying tantrum, throwing their weight or kicking, they may not be admitted to the center until they are ready. - Please pay your fees on time, adhere to the drop off and pick up times, and provide necessary supplies as requested in a timely manner. - ✓ For the respect of everyone at our center, we require all children and parents to be fully clothed when entering and leaving the facility. - ✓ We also expect children to be awake and alert during drop-off time to ensure a smooth transition into our daily routine.